What is a mortgage broker and should you use one?

 Around 70% of people who get a home loan in Australia use a mortgage broker, according to the Mortgage & Finance Association of Australia.
 Here are some of the reasons why they are such a popular option:

-Expert advice: Mortgage brokers are experts on home loans and the lenders who provide them.
+Mortgage brokers are experts on home loans and the lenders who provide them.
 For borrowers who are not confident in navigating the process, a mortgage broker can be a valuable guide.

-Convenience: Using a mortgage broker can mean avoiding the hassle of needing to communicate back and forth with lenders (and sitting on hold).
+Using a mortgage broker can mean avoiding the hassle of needing to communicate back and forth with lenders (and sitting on hold).
 They’ll also take on a lot of the work involved in submitting a loan application, which can be a complicated process.

-Finding a better deal: Mortgage brokers have relationships with lenders which can sometimes mean you get access to better loan rates than those advertised to general customers.
+Mortgage brokers have relationships with lenders which can sometimes mean you get access to better loan rates than those advertised to general customers.
 Brokers can also open up opportunities through their connections at niche lenders that don’t deal directly with borrowers.

 Are there any drawbacks to using a mortgage broker?